 Moving from Ireland to New York.
 Why?

 Anyone who’s been following me for a while knows that New York is my favourite place on the planet.
 Actually, “Live Lavishly in New York City” was the first blog post I ever published haha!
-I was, and still am, just so infatuated with it!
+I was, and still am, infatuated with it!

 So anyway, when we were here in November 2018, the seed was planted.
 I was watching locals go about their lives and really wished it was us!
 So I asked Darren would he move there, because “I could move us here…” and guess what he said?
 HE SAID YES haha!